junxit/us-congress-bills-117/metadata.md

 - 2021-12-16 — Introduced in Senate
 - 2021-12-16 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-03-01 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2022-12-22 — Amendment SA 6627 agreed to in Senate by Unanimous Consent.
+- 2022-12-22 — Amendment SA 6627 proposed by Senator Schumer for Senator Manchin. (consideration: CR S10104; text: CR S10094-10098) In the nature of a substitute.
+- 2022-12-22 — Amendment SA 6628 agreed to in Senate by Unanimous Consent.
+- 2022-12-22 — Amendment SA 6628 proposed by Senator Schumer for Senator Manchin. (consideration: CR S10104; text: CR S10104) To amend the title.
+- 2022-12-22 — Measure laid before Senate by unanimous consent. (consideration: CR S10104)
+- 2022-12-22 — Passed Senate with an amendment and an amendment to the Title by Voice Vote. (text of amendment in the nature of a substitute: CR S10094-10098)
+- 2022-12-22 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Voice Vote.(text of amendment in the nature of a substitute: CR S10094-10098)
+- 2022-12-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2022-12-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2022-12-22 — Senate amendment agreed to: Amendment SA 6627 agreed to in Senate by Unanimous Consent.
+- 2022-12-22 — Senate amendment agreed to: Amendment SA 6628 agreed to in Senate by Unanimous Consent.
+- 2022-12-22 — Senate amendment proposed (on the floor): Amendment SA 6627 proposed by Senator Schumer for Senator Manchin.
+- 2022-12-22 — Senate amendment proposed (on the floor): Amendment SA 6628 proposed by Senator Schumer for Senator Manchin.
+- 2022-12-22 — Senate amendment submitted
+- 2022-12-22 — Senate amendment submitted